 - Price point: how are they priced in comparison to other options?
 It may be a bad sign if they’re significantly less or more expensive than what others are offering for the scope of your project.
 It’s all about finding the right value.

 - Language around outcomes: what expectations are they setting?
 Do they speak from a point of specific experience and confidence?
 Or general puffery, hype, and over promise?
 This matters because the outcome of service work also depends on you, so the right agency will be balanced in how they address that.

 - Lead time/availability: how fast can they get started?
 Too quick (e.g. they can start anytime) might be a bad signal that they are desperate.
 However, too long (e.g. they’re booked up for 6 months), shows they’re unavailable.
 Generally, finding someone who can start the process within a week or 2 to get a plan together is good.

-Detailed upfront planning and communication is the only way to accurately calculate the effort and money required to build your app.
+Detailed upfront planning and communication is the only way to accurately calculate the effort and how much it will cost to build your software.
 If a developer or agency doesn’t dedicate enough time to this step, your project is likely to go over budget, miss deadlines, and be substandard.

 - Pro tip: be sure to check if they charge you for up-front scoping and discovery, as it should be included.

 - Design and development: do they do it bespoke every time?
 Or do they have an established system they use?